Balancing Life with Diabetes Through Movement and Self-Management Strategies

 - Oct 7

-- 4 min read
+- 3 min read

 The Power of Movement

-Daily Self-Management Practices
+Daily Self-Management Strategies for Diabetes

-Medication Adherence: Consistently taking medications as prescribed is crucial.
-Studies indicate that adherence rates for diabetes medications are only about 50-60%, highlighting the importance of staying on track.
+Medication Adherence: Taking medications as prescribed is essential for effective diabetes care.
+Studies show that medication adherence rates for diabetes are only about 50-60 percent, so setting reminders can help you stay on track.

-Sample Lifestyle Plan
+Sample Lifestyle Plan for Diabetes Management

 Component | Frequency | Example Activities |